dongkuanx27/Deep-Co-Clustering/README.md

 This is a reference implemenmtation for Deep Co-Clustering (SDM'19).
 Please feel free to contact Dongkuan Xu (dux19@psu.edu) if you have any question.

-# Deep-Co-Clustering
+# Main function
-1. The main file is: main_coil20.py
+The main file is: main_coil20.py.
+It is for the Coil20 dataset.

+It is easy to run DeepCC on other datasets by changing the data_path in main_coil20.py (Line 13).

+Please change the input dimensions of autoencoders correspondingly when run it for other datasets (Line 19, 21).

-# Deep-Co-Clustering
+# Input and Output

+# Customize model structure for your use

 1. The main file is: main_coil20.py